gifford-lab/ec2-launcher-pro/README.md

 + `REGION`: This is only tweakable for S3 mode as VPN is only built on us-east-1d
 + `PRICE`: In EC2 console, check out "Pricing History" under instances -> Spot Requests for a good price.
 + `USER`: The commands in `RUNFILE` will be run as this user.
 This is only meaningful for VPN mode, in which the EC2 instance directly writes the output to /cluster as that user.
++ `EMAIL`:  If an address is provided, a notification email will be sent from this address to itself every time an EC2 instance finishes.
+This address has to be added to the list of "verified sender" in your EC2 Simple Email Service console.
 + `SPLITSIZE`: This number of jobs will be running in parallel in one instance.
 + `BUCKET`: For S3 mode only
 + `RUNNAME`: For S3 mode only